-1. Goji berries: Goji berries provide the body with powerful antioxidants and amino acids that help detoxify the liver, stabilize blood sugar, protect eye health and fight cancer.
+1. Goji berries: Goji berries provide the body with powerful antioxidants and amino acids that help detoxify the liver, stabilize blood sugar, protect eye health, and fight cancer.
 And goji berries taste great with cacao!

-2. Wild blueberries: Blueberries are packed with antioxidants that help protect the heart from disease, prevent age-related memory loss and reduce the risk of cancer.
+2. Wild blueberries: Blueberries are packed with antioxidants that help protect the heart from disease, prevent age-related memory loss, and reduce the risk of cancer.
 They also happen to be delicious!

-6. Elderberries: The bioflavonoids in elderberries boost skin health by fighting wrinkles, healing age spots and keeping the skin hydrated.
+6. Elderberries: The bioflavonoids in elderberries boost skin health by fighting wrinkles, healing age spots, and keeping the skin hydrated.
 They also help protect against colds.

 8. Cranberries: Cranberries contain unique antioxidants, called proanthocyanidins.
 They keep E. coli and other harmful bacteria from sticking to the walls of the bladder, which can help prevent UTI’s.

-10. Cilantro: Cilantro contains quercetin, which has powerful anti-inflammatory properties The antioxidants in cilantro help fight oxidative stress that can cause cancer, heart disease, arthritis and other health issues.
+10. Cilantro: Cilantro contains quercetin, which has powerful anti-inflammatory properties.
+In fact, the antioxidants in cilantro help fight oxidative stress that can cause cancer, heart disease, arthritis, and other health issues.